HofmeisterAn/kotlin-eclipse-microprofile/README.md

 # Eclipse MicroProfile with Kotlin

 An example implementation of the Eclipse MicroProfile 1.3 with JTA, Arquillian and Payara Micro in Kotlin.
-Later I will add a Vue.js front-end including an automatic build pipeline.
+Vue.js is used as front end framework.
+Later I will add an automatic build pipeline.

 ## Getting Started